broyeztony/vigil/README.md

 ### Design Decisions

-- **Metadata-only storage**: Stores email fingerprints and metadata, not full content (saves ~180TB/year at 10M emails/day)
+- **Zero Copy Principle**: Only stores email metadata (fingerprint, received_at), not full content.
+Full email content is fetched from provider API only when needed for analysis.
+This saves ~180TB/year at 10M emails/day and ensures GDPR compliance.
+- **Channel Generator Pattern**: Each user = 1 goroutine + 1 buffered channel.
+The goroutine polls the provider API every 30 seconds and streams emails to its dedicated channel.
+- **Fan-in Pattern**: A central collection point combines all user channels into a single processing stream.
+The fan-in is dynamically recreated when users are added/removed.
-- **Message-based decoupling**: User discovery and email discovery communicate via messages (enables separate pods later)
+- **Message-based Decoupling**: User discovery and email discovery communicate via messages (`ADD_USER`/`REMOVE_USER`), enabling separate pods/namespaces later.
-- **Incremental polling**: Tracks `last_email_received` per user for efficient polling
+- **Incremental Polling**: Tracks `last_email_received` per user for efficient incremental polling (only fetches new emails).
-- **Channel generator pattern**: One goroutine per user for concurrent email discovery
-- **Dynamic fan-in**: Automatically recreates when users are added/removed
+- **Kubernetes-Ready**: Designed for Kubernetes with 1 tenant = 1 namespace.
+Each namespace runs a dedicated discovery service pod managing all users for that tenant.
+A Kubernetes operator could be implemented for tenant provisioning and lifecycle management.

 ## Quick Start